 - T CRIM 370: Police and Society (5)

-- T CRIM 441: Senior Seminar: Professionalism and Ethical Issues in Criminal Justice (5); prerequisites T CRIM 371, TSOCWF 390
+- T CRIM 441: Senior Seminar: Professionalism and Ethical Issues in Criminal Justice (5)

-*Effective autumn quarter 2013 T CRIM 362 Criminological Theory will be the required core course for new majors admitted for autumn quarter 2013 and beyond.
-Current majors may take T CRIM 271 or T CRIM 362 during the 2013-14 academic year to satisfy this core requirement.
+** T CRIM 362: Criminological Theory is the required core course for students admitted Autumn Quarter 2013 and beyond.
+Students admitted prior to Autumn Quarter 2013 may take T CRIM 271 or T CRIM 362 during the 2013-14 academic year to satisfy this core requirement.

 Core electives (20 credits)